bcbio/bcbio-nextgen/docs/contents/configuration.md

 * Default location for log files is `work/log` directory.
 Also 2 logs are saved in `final/project`
 * `log_dir: /path/to/logs` in `/bcbio/galaxy/bcbio-system.yaml` sets logging destination
 for all projects.

+## Persistence

+Every pipeline has multiple steps.
+Bcbio saves intermediate results in the work directory.
+If a step has been successfully finished (alignment bam file is generated, variants vcf is calculated, purecn normal db is generated), and the pipeline failed one of the subsequent steps, then upon re-running the pipeline, the finished steps would not be re-calculated.
+If you'd like to re-generate data for a particular step, simply remove the corresponding `work/step` folder, for example, remove `work/gemini` if you'd like to re-generate a gemini database or purecn normaldb.